pallavikaran/learning/Design-Problems/01 Data Ingestion/02DataReliabilityGovernancePerformance.md

     Batch writes: Buffer data before writing to Snowflake or Redshift (e.g., Firehose with buffering hints).

 ✅ **Snowflake/Redshift**
-**Data modeling**: Use star/snowflake schema with denormalized fact tables when possible.
+-**Data modeling**: Use star/snowflake schema with denormalized fact tables when possible.

-**Partitioning & Clustering**:
+-**Partitioning & Clustering**:

-**Snowflake**: Use clustering keys for large tables with predictable access patterns.
+-**Snowflake**: Use clustering keys for large tables with predictable access patterns.

-**Redshift**: Use sort keys and distribution styles smartly.
+-**Redshift**: Use sort keys and distribution styles smartly.

-**Materialized views**: For frequently accessed aggregates.
+-**Materialized views**: For frequently accessed aggregates.

-**Query optimization**: Use EXPLAIN and monitor query performance via Redshift/Snowflake Query Profile.
+-**Query optimization**: Use EXPLAIN and monitor query performance via Redshift/Snowflake Query Profile.

 ✅ **ETL / ELT with Python + SQL**
 - Use dbt to manage transformations, enforce quality checks, and document models.